ListKit vs. Apollo Comparison

 Apollo does that and more.

 After you find contacts in Apollo's database, you can enroll them in multichannel sequences (email, phone, LinkedIn), dial them with Apollo's built-in power dialer, track deals through pipeline boards, record and transcribe sales calls, and manage follow-ups, all without leaving the platform.
-Apollo is trying to be the only sales tool you need.
+Apollo is designed to be the only sales tool your team needs.

 ZoomInfo goes further.